 Spruce and fir, with shallow roots and and rigid branches that catch the wind, are among the most susceptible to wind.

 Trees were thrown by the wind along the islands of the Maine Island Trail.
-While islands located father offshore bore the brunt of the wind, even coastal islands sheltered by bays were affected, according to Maine Island Trail Association program director Brian Marcaurelle.
+While islands located farther offshore bore the brunt of the wind, even coastal islands sheltered by bays were affected, according to Maine Island Trail Association program director Brian Marcaurelle.
 Many trees were felled as a result of shoreline erosion: waves washed away sand and gravel beaches and bluffs, leaving trees hanging on the edge, their roots exposed and dangling from ledges.

 And it wasn’t just south-facing shores that were affected, said Marcaurelle.
 “The impact seemed to be in pockets, caused as much by tides and waves as wind,” he said.
 The organization is still assessing damage, but it had help from hardy volunteers with the Southern Maine Sea Kayaking Network, who surveyed and photographed many islands in February and March.
 York Land Trust and Downeast Salmon Federation also reported significant loss of trees.